ASethi77/musical-octo-parakeet/docs/_posts/2017-04-04-blog-post-one.markdown

 #### Minimum Viable Action Plan

 Design a model that identifies key entities or events within a text, as well as a model that can generate natural-sounding questions based on such key events.
-We are constraining the MVP to ask questions that are based on relatively self-contained events text, but a stretch goal could definitely be to expand this tool to generate questions that are based on a more complete/overall understanding of the text rather than a relatively narrow section.
+We are constraining the MVP to ask questions that are based on relatively self-contained events in text, but a stretch goal could definitely be to expand this tool to generate questions that are based on a more complete/overall understanding of the text rather than a relatively narrow section.

 #### Challenges

-After our discussion with Yejin, we discovered that this domain is actually an open project within NLP research, so it would certainly be important to get up to speed with state-of-the-art models for reading comprehension and understand where
+After our discussion with Yejin, we discovered that this domain is actually an open project within NLP research, so it would certainly be important to get up to speed with state-of-the-art models for reading comprehension and understand where room for improvement exists in this space.

 *Note*: As students coming into the NLP capstone without prior NLP experience, we are working on learning more about classical and emerging NLP methods in order to tackle these projects.
 For right now, it is challenging for us to state explicitly which models or techniques we will be using for each project's minimum viable action plan, but are working to flesh this information out very soon.

+Thanks for reading!
+You will be able to follow the progress of our project [via this Github Repo](https://github.com/ASethi77/musical-octo-parakeet).

 {% if page.comments %}
 <div id="disqus_thread"></div>